Council LogoCouncil

 AI Glossary

-Connecting AI responses to verifiable facts and real-world data sources.
+Connecting AI outputs to verifiable sources and real-world data to reduce hallucinations and improve factual accuracy.

 By Council Research TeamUpdated: Jan 27, 2026